Martchus/PKGBUILDs/README.md

   and many more:
     * misc packages, eg. Subtitle Composer, openelec-dvb-firmware, Jangouts
-    * `mingw-w64-*` packages which allow to build for Windows (i686/x86_64, libstdc++) under Arch Linux, e.g. FreeType 2, Qt 5 and Qt 6
+    * `mingw-w64-*` packages which allow to build for Windows (i686/x86_64, libstdc++) under Arch Linux with GCC, e.g. FreeType 2, Qt 5 and Qt 6 and may more
     * `mingw-w64-clang-aarch64-*` packages which allow to build for Windows (aarch64, libc++) via LLVM/Clang as provided by Arch Linux, so far only core packages provided
+    * `mingw-w64-aarch64-*` packages which allow to build for Windows (aarch64, libstdc++) via GCC, so far no packages provided
+        * So far GCC does not support the `aarch64-w64-mingw32` target so no packages have been created yet except `mingw-w64-clang-aarch64-binutils` which still needs to be renamed to `mingw-w64-aarch64-binutils`.
+        * Note that these packages will conflict with `mingw-w64-clang-aarch64-*` packages as they share the same install prefix.
-    * `static-compat-*` packages containing static libraries to build self-contained applications running on older GNU/Linux distributions under Arch Linux
+    * `static-compat-*` packages containing static libraries to build self-contained applications running on older GNU/Linux distributions under Arch Linux, so far the most important Qt 6 modules and other important C/C++ libraries provided
-    * `android-*` packages which allow to build for Android under Arch Linux, eg. iconv, Boost, OpenSSL, CppUnit, Qt 6 and Kirigami
+    * `android-*` packages which allow to build for Android under Arch Linux using the Android SDK, e.g. iconv, Boost, OpenSSL, CppUnit, Qt 6 and Kirigami
     * `wasm-*` packages which allow to build for WebAssembly under Arch Linux using the official `emscripten` package; so far limited to a few Qt 6 modules
-    * `apple-darwin-*` packages which allow to build for MaxOS X under Arch Linux, eg. osxcross and Qt 5 (still experimental)
+    * `apple-darwin-*` packages which allow to build for MaxOS X under Arch Linux, e.g. osxcross and Qt 5 (still experimental, more or less discontinued)
-* Other packages imported from the AUR to build with slight modifications
+* Other packages imported from the AUR to build with slight modifications.

-So if you like to improve one of my AUR packages, just create a PR here.

 ## Binary repository
 I also provide a [binary repository](https://martchus.dyn.f3l.de/repo/arch/ownstuff/os)